 L516-529: Please see major comment

 Please see previous responses regarding stochasticity.
 However, in response to the comment on “validation of the results using occupancy modelling” we note that the implementation of the joint model specifically observes the frequency of stochastic dropouts and uses this as a prior for informing abundance estimates (See supplement 2 for full model implementation and description).
 In essence, our model is analogous to site occupancy modeling using the pattern of occurrences as well as proportional read counts to inform the abundance of a given species within a given sample.
 Our results clearly demonstrate that stochasticity is associated with rare molecules both low morphological counts of species and low proportional sequence read abundance.
+This point is now mentioned in Lines x-y of the supplemental.

 L532- : Please clarify the all the formatting issues, including the marking